WarehouseInc/pycalc/README.md

 # About this project

-Originally I wanted to dev a full blown calculator with a GUI, but then I'd be reinventing the wheel.
-Massive waste of time.
+Originally I wanted to develop a full blown calculator with a GUI, but then for how much I knew back then I'd be wasting time.
+I probably wouldn't do this again though.
+I've lost interest.

 This project is no longer maintained, and the repo is indefinitely archived.
+Use with caution.

 Contact me through my work email for any inquiries.

 ## Functions